samuski/toxicity_detector/readme.md

 ### Scan

 Use new model to check for SL and IL disagreement and convert uncertain items to certain if it's very certain.
+[Optional] `--review-confident-items` This tag enables review of all the items that was marked as confident to have new iteration review the old

 ```
 docker compose exec web \